mmj-the-fighter/clocw/README.md

   "count lines the current folder for .txt files only"
   **clocw -nr txt**

-- The second and other arguments can be file extensions which have to be considered for counting lines.
+- The first and other arguments can be file extensions which have to be considered for counting lines.
 e.g.
 **clocw js**
 **clocw py cpp h**